-Since 2011 I have kept a long running post detailing the plants in my garden in St. Helens.
-My new garden in Cheshire was very overgrown when I moved in so most of it was removed or pruned hard during autumn 2015.
+For many years I kept a long running post detailing the plants in my garden in St. Helens.
+My new garden in Cheshire was very overgrown when I moved in so most of it was removed or pruned hard during the autumn.

 The progress of the “re-build” of the garden can be found in my post Dove Cottage Garden but here I will give details of the planting along with links to the actual plants on external websites.

 The front garden is basically wedged shaped but with a curved, hawthorn hedge at its boundary with the lane.
 The boundary with the neighbour’s garden was a 8ft high hedge of Leyland cypress (Cupressus × leylandii) which was not in good condition and, with the neighbour’s agreement, I had it removed.

 In its place we planted bare rooted Viburnum opulus ‘Roseum’ (snowball tree) which is already showing signs of being a very good alternative.
 For this year I want to leave the area in front of the hedge as open as possible so I have sown annual seeds White Scabious, Ammi majus, Cosmos bipinnatus ‘Purity’, Scabiosa atropurpurea ‘Burgundy Beau’, Nicotiana ‘Perfume Purple’, Nicotiana alata ‘Lime Green’ and Moluccella laevis (all from Sarah Raven) to provide a white, purple and lime green theme.

 My first permanent plant for this area is Syringa Red Pixie which I’ve planted now to ensure a good display next spring/summer.

 We also planted a few bare rooted Hawthorn saplings to fill the gap left in the hawthorn hedge by the removal of the Leylandii.